 - 11th- and 12th-century literary culture

 - Genre and literary history

-Sarah welcomes enquiries from potential postgraduate students in medieval German literature.
+Sarah welcomes enquiries from potential PhD students in medieval German literature.

-- Bridal-Quest Epics in Medieval Germany: A Revisionary Approach (London: MHRA, 2012)
+- Bridal-quest Epics in Medieval Germany: A Revisionary Approach, MHRA Texts and Dissertations 85 (London: MHRA, 2012)

 Expertise and public engagement